-A recent reorganization of the aloes resulted in the splitting of a few species into the genera Kumara, Aloidendron, and Aloiampelos (details above), plus a few species absorbed from Chortolirion.
+A recent reorganization of the aloes resulted in the splitting of a few species into the genera Kumara, Aloidendron, Aristaloe, and Aloiampelos (details above), plus a few species absorbed from Chortolirion.
 At the same time Haworthia was split into three genera with the addition of Haworthiopsis and Tulista.

 Carter, Lavranos, Newton, Walker: Aloes: The Definitive Guide (2011)